 Dr. Cathryn Smith

 Dr. Cathryn Smith is an Associate Professor in the Faculty of Education in the Department of Leadership and Educational Administration (DLEA).
 Her position on the Advisory Board aligns with her role as Chair of Graduate Studies in Education.
 She is President of the Canadian Association for Teacher Education (CATE), which is an integral part of the Canadian Society for Studies in Education (CSSE), Canada’s largest organization for education scholars.
 Her areas of research interest include teacher leadership, leadership development, professional learning, mentoring, program evaluation and action research.
 Before moving to Brandon, she was a teacher and school principal in Winnipeg’s culturally diverse inner city.
+Her term ends in the spring of 2022, with the option to serve for 2 more years.

 Dr. Burcu Yaman Ntelioglou